SRK70900/Swat-PK/README.md

 # Swat PK Website

-Click here for live preview of the project
+Click on the link below for live preview of the project
 ### [Swat PK Live Preview](https://swatpk.netlify.app/)

 ### Swat PK Screenshot 1